kam-cheng/get-out/readMe.md

 <br/>

-## Link to our apk (can be run on android devices)
+## Download and run our App (support for android devices only)

 ---

 [Download Link](https://expo.dev/artifacts/eas/j3WiqqvYhFLwrpCtBwEwZF.apk)

+### Emulator Recommended:

-If you have an emulator installed, simply drag the downloaded file to the emulator, and open it in the app drawer.
+If you have an emulator installed, simple drag the downloaded file to the emulator, swipe up to open the app drawer and open the "get-out" app".

 For android devices, ensure that you have enabled apk installation from external sources.
 [Guide here](https://www.expressvpn.com/support/vpn-setup/enable-apk-installs-android/)